-You should choose a project topic (and a partner, if you'd like to work in pairs) in the first few weeks of October.
-You should write a short description of the proposed topic ( $\leq 3$ paragraphs), and upload this to Canvas by Oct 27.
+You should begin choosing a project topic (and a partner, if you'd like to work in pairs) in late February.
+You should write a short description of the proposed topic ( $\leq 3$ paragraphs), and upload this to Canvas by Mar 10.
 Before submitting your proposal, I expect you to have discussed the topic with me at least once.